« Back to course list

 Description

-This course will provide a comprehensive examination of the energy transition, moving from a general understanding to a detailed examination of its economic dimensions.
-Participants will learn and discuss both the financial evaluation of projects within a company context and the wider economic effects, both current and projected.
+This course provides a comprehensive examination of the energy transition, moving from a general understanding to a detailed examination of its economic dimensions and financial, and strategic implications relevant to hydrocarbon-based economies.
+Participants will learn, evaluate and discuss energy transition investments at both company and system level, considering policy, market design, infrastructure constraints, and long-term competitiveness.
 The course adopts a multi-perspective approach, balancing technical, financial, policy, digital, and social dimensions in a non-ideological framework.

 Course Level: Foundation